apify/apify-docs/sources/academy/webscraping/anti_scraping/techniques/rate_limiting.md

 ---

 When crawling a website, a web scraping bot will typically send many more requests from a single IP address than a human user could generate over the same period.
-Websites can easily monitor how many requests they receive from a single IP address, and block it or require a [captcha](./captchas.md) test to continue making requests.
+Websites can monitor how many requests they receive from a single IP address, and block it or require a [captcha](./captchas.md) test to continue making requests.

 In the past, most websites had their own anti-scraping solutions, the most common of which was IP address rate-limiting.
 In recent years, the popularity of third-party specialized anti-scraping providers has dramatically increased, but a lot of websites still use rate-limiting to only allow a certain number of requests per second/minute/hour to be sent from a single IP; therefore, crawler requests have the potential of being blocked entirely quite quickly.